 Employee Stock Purchase Plans - Gift or Incentive?
-Evidence from a Multinational Corporation Alex Bryson, National Institute of Economic and Social Research and Centre for Economic Performance, LSE Richard B. Freeman, Harvard, National Bureau of Economic Research and Centre for Economic Performance, LSE Acknowledgment: We thank ShareCo (a pseudonym) for their collaboration with this survey and participants at the 2012 American Economic Association Annual Conference in Chicago, the 2012 Society of Labor Economists Conference in Chicago, the 2012 POEK Conference in Paderborn, Germany, the LSE Labour Workshop and the 2011 Work and Pensions Economic Group (WPEG) Conference in Sheffield for comments.
-Alex Bryson acknowledges the financial support from the British Academy Research Development Award (grant number BR100020) and the Economic and Social Research Council (grant number ES/I035846/1).
+Evidence from a Multinational Corporation

+Alex Bryson, NIESR, CEP and IZA

+Richard B. Freeman, Harvard, NBER and CEP

+Acknowledgment: We thank ShareCo (a pseudonym) for their collaboration with this survey and participants at the 2014 Royal Economic Society in Manchester, the 2013 Beyster Fellows Conference at Rutgers, the 2012 American Economic Association Annual Conference in Chicago, the 2012 Society of Labor Economists Conference in Chicago, the 2012 POEK Conference in Paderborn, Germany, the LSE Labour Workshop and the 2011 Work and Pensions Economic Group (WPEG) Conference in Sheffield for comments.
+Alex Bryson acknowledges the financial support from the British Academy Research Development Award (grant number BR100020) and the Norwegian Research Council (grant number grant number 202647).
 Corresponding author: Alex Bryson, e-mail: a.bryson@niesr.ac.uk.
-1